New Pupil Information Summer

 Pupils will be asked to provide the school with the make, model and serial number of their phone.
 Contacting Pupils and Parents/Carers Sanctions Loss, theft or damage |

-House Handbooks |
+| House Handbooks |

-Key information about your House (you will also be sent a printed copy) AGES 11-13 Year Groups 7 & 8 AGES 13-17 Year Groups 9-12 AGES 17-18 Year 13 |
+Key information about your House AGES 11-13 Year Groups 7 & 8 AGES 13-17 Year Groups 9-12 AGES 17-18 Year 13 |

-Useful items for Boarders to bring |
+| Useful items for Boarders to bring |

 Additional Suggestions:

 Pupils may wish to bring their own hairdryer, radio, speaker, photos, posters to personalise their sleeping area.
 All laundry is washed on-site, therefore all clothing (home clothes & uniform) need to be clearly name taped and include their house initials after their name. e.g. Jack Hughes P.G.
 Please note: Personal televisions, kettles, heaters, electric blankets etc are not allowed.
 Special Events There will be occasions during the year when pupils will need to wear smart home clothes.
 This is usually chinos, shirt and jacket for the boys.
 School House pupils (Years 7 & 8) Items required for weekend activities throughout the year - weatherproof coat, scarf, gloves, wellington boots and swimming costume.
 Sixth Formers (Years 12 & 13) A dark/sober colour suit with white/light coloured shirt for formal occasions will be needed.
 Senior School Boarders List - Girls Home clothes & additional items Boarders will need home clothes, which can be worn after school hours and at the weekends.
 Please bring a selection of clothing, casual, smart and for all weather conditions.
-Money - pupils should keep only a small amount in their possession.
+Money many pupils have bank cards - pupils should keep only a small amount in their possession.
 There is a House safe for security of larger sums.

 Additional Suggestions: